Program Fee

 Note for LL.M. and Joint Program Students

-MPA/JD, MIR/JD and MA (Econ)/JD students are welcome to register in one of the International Law Programs, which will enable them to complete the degree requirements for both programs in three academic years.
+MPA/JD, MIR/JD and MA (Econ)/JD students are welcome to register in one of the streams in the International Law Program, which will enable them to complete the degree requirements for both degree programs in three academic years.
 LL.M. students are also welcome to register.
-Joint program students who are registered in the JD program in the year in which they enrol in one of the International Law Programs pay the regular program fee.
+Joint program students who are registered in the JD program in the year in which they enrol in the International Law Program pay the regular program fee.
 A student registered in the graduate degree year of a joint program or an LL.M. student remains registered in the MPA, MIR, MA or LL.M. program in the spring term and pays tuition at that program's rate.
-They are also charged for the field studies, residence, and meal plan at Bader College.
+They are also charged for the field studies, residence, and meal plan elements of the program fee.
 The total amount paid by such students is quite close to the amount paid by JD students.
 Details can be obtained from the Program Director.

 Payment of Fees